Isabelle Colas

 Conference posters / abstracts

-• Colas, I.; Ramsay, L.; Waugh, R. (2012) A review of the barley desynaptic mutants., 4th British Meiosis Meeting, University of Birmingham, 28 March 2012.
+• Colas, I.; Ramsay, L.; Waugh, R.; Meiosys Consortium.
+(2011) Meiotic recombination in barley: approaches to analyze barley desynaptic mutants., British Meiosis Meeting, University of Sheffield, April 2011.

 • Colas, I.; Ramsay, L.; Waugh, R. (2011) Control of meiotic recombination in barley., Plant and Animal Genome XIX, San Diego, California, USA, 15-19 January 2011.
 (Poster)